What happens if you drive without a licence? Well under Queensland law this may carry a number of penalties.

 - Any matters the court considers relevant.

-There are also a number of circumstances where the court must automatically disqualify a person from driving such as if the person was suspended from driving due to a loss of demerit points, or if the person drove without a licence which had been suspended because of an offence against the Queensland Road Rules, section 20 – Obeying the speed limit.
+In a number of circumstances, the court must automatically disqualify a person from driving such as if the person was suspended from driving due to a loss of demerit points, or if the person drove without a licence which had been suspended because of an offence against the Queensland Road Rules, section 20 – Obeying the speed limit.